 Kayla Flockhart Green and her husband had struggled with infertility for four long years before they were blessed with the miracle of being pregnant with quadruplets.

-It was a Valentine’s surprise like no other, and Kayla posted the most adorable photos on Facebook proudly boasting that she had FIVE Valentines this year.
+It was a Valentine’s surprise like no other, and Kayla posted the most adorable photos on Facebook proudly boasting that she had FIVE Valentines.

 “God gave us a baby for every year of infertility that we experienced,” she wrote.
 “He blessed us exceedingly, abundantly above all we could ask or think.
 They’re growing and are doing so well.”